Measures moves objectively

 On pairs quoted in Japanese yen, such as USD/JPY, one pip is 0.01, the second decimal place, because those pairs are priced to two decimals rather than four.
 USD/JPY moving from 150.00 to 150.01 is a one pip move, and the pipette is the third decimal.

-Connect cTrader, Bybit or OANDA and Tracker Fx captures the exact price move and real P&L on every trade, so your journal always matches the broker without re-typing a single number.
+Connect cTrader, Bybit, OANDA or MetaTrader and Tracker Fx captures the exact price move and real P&L on every trade, so your journal always matches the broker without re-typing a single number.